 Other Tests to Consider

-Other important tests that your health professional may suggest or that you may want to investigate yourself include stress hormones, sleep cycles, neurotransmitters, and hormonal precursors, common heavy metals, liver function, a Dental DNA panel (to test for bacterial infections that begin in the oral cavity), mold toxicities, and key vitamins and minerals such as magnesium, iron, and vitamin A.
+Other important tests that your health professional may suggest or that you may want to investigate yourself include stress hormones, sleep cycles, neurotransmitters, hormonal precursors, common heavy metals, liver function, a Dental DNA panel (to test for bacterial infections that begin in the oral cavity), mold toxicities, and key vitamins and minerals such as magnesium, iron, and vitamin A.

 What Are the Steps I Can Take RIGHT NOW to Balance My Hormones?

 The next step is the most important one.
-If through testing you discover that you have hormonal imbalance, especially aggressive estrogen dominance, then you are going to want to focus on making serious lifestyle and dietary changes that will move you towards healing and rebalancing and away from toxicity, stress, inflammation, and disease.
+If through testing you discover that you have a hormonal imbalance, especially aggressive estrogen dominance, then you are going to want to focus on making serious lifestyle and dietary changes that will move you towards healing and rebalancing and away from toxicity, stress, inflammation, and disease.

 The specific protocols you put together either on your own or with the help of a qualified coach or integrative doctor. are going to be unique to you and your situation.
-Some modalities that you may want to consider, however, include lowering stress, eating for hormonal health, removing toxic xenoestrogen chemicals from your environment and your body, and considering natural bioidentical hormone replacement therapy products like natural progesterone .
+Some modalities that you may want to consider, however, include lowering stress, eating for hormonal health, removing toxic xenoestrogen chemicals from your environment and your body, and considering natural bioidentical hormone replacement therapy products like natural progesterone.

 All of these foundational factors for rebalancing hormones are also key elements of my 7 Essentials System®.
-That is why all the blogs on this site can be vital resources for you on your path towards hormonal health.
+That is why all the blogs on this site can be vital resources for you on your path toward hormonal health.
 I encourage you to continue to use them as you dive deeper into the healing modalities that will work best for you.
 Experiment, learn, and don’t forget to use the dozens of yummy, anti-inflammatory, and hormone-healing recipes you will find on this site in your toolbox as well.
 Food is medicine, but that doesn’t mean it has to taste like it!

 In addition, one product I highly recommend to get you started on the right path is the 7 Essentials System® Hormone Clearing Bundle.
 The Hormone Clearing Bundle included the 7 Essentials System(R) DIM Balance, Estro Clear, and Brocco Power in one convenient package.

 DIM Balance features diindolylmethane (DIM), which is a natural compound that provides support for healthy estrogen metabolism.
 Estro Clear uses d-glucaric acid bound to calcium, which research shows can help defend against toxins and an overabundance of steroid hormones.
-Finally, Brocco Power utilizes the cancer-busting and immune system boosting power of sulforaphane (found in broccoli sprouts and other cruciferous vegetables) as the proprietary BroccoRaphanin™ extract.
+Finally, Brocco Power utilizes the cancer-busting and immune system-boosting power of sulforaphane (found in broccoli sprouts and other cruciferous vegetables) as the proprietary BroccoRaphanin™ extract.

 Brocco Power is truly a powerhouse of breast-protecting phytonutrients.
 In fact, you would have to eat 500 grams of fresh broccoli to get the same sulforaphane level as one capsule of Brocco Power!